How to make German Buttercream

 Frequently asked questions

 German buttercream is highly perishable and needs to be refrigerated because it contains eggs and milk.
 You can keep a frosted cake at room temperature for a few hours (3 or 4 hrs) in good weather.
 It should be treated just like butter.
-If left out in high temperature or humidity it will melt like butter.
+If left out in high temperatures or humidity, it will melt like butter.
 It can be kept refrigerated for up to 3 to 4 days or frozen for up to 15 days.
-When frozen it is best thawed in the fridge overnight.
+When frozen, it is best to thaw it in the fridge overnight.
 Whip with a paddle attachment for 3 to 5 minutes to restore consistency.

-Well, both FBC and GBC are egg-yolk-based buttercreams or custard-based buttercream.
+Well, both FBC and GBC are egg-yolk-based buttercreams or custard-based buttercreams.
 The difference between the two is in the method we use.

-- The French method requires a thermometer and this German method does not.
+– The French method requires a thermometer, and the German method does not.

 Yes, absolutely.
-One of my favorite buttercream to use under fondant is a meringue-based buttercream either Swiss or Italian as well as French or German.
-The trick is to make sure you chill the cake really well, more than a few hours.
-I love to keep my cakes overnight so when it's ready for fondant its' chilled thru and thru given me a nice firm surface to work with.
+One of my favorite buttercreams to use under fondant is a meringue-based buttercream, either Swiss or Italian, as well as French or German.
+The trick is to make sure you chill the cake really well for more than a few hours.
+I love to keep my cakes overnight, so when it’s ready for fondant, it’s chilled through and has given me a nice firm surface to work with.

 Ingredients